Florida Keys: Flora and fauna

 The Florida Keys have distinctive plant and animals species, some found nowhere else in the United States, as the Keys define the northern extent of their ranges.
 The climate also allows many imported plants to thrive.
 Some exotic species which arrived as landscape plants now invade and threaten natural areas.

 The native flora of the Keys is diverse, including members of both temperate families, such as red maple (Acer rubrum), slash pine (Pinus elliottii var. densa) and oaks (Quercus spp.), growing at the southern end of their ranges, and tropical families, including mahogany (Swietenia mahagoni), gumbo limbo (Bursera simaruba), stoppers (Eugenia spp.), Jamaican dogwood (Piscidia piscipula), and many others, which grow only in tropical climates.
 Several types of palms are native to the Florida Keys, including the Florida thatch palm (Thrinax radiata), which grows to its greatest size in Florida on the islands of the Keys.

 The Keys are also home to unique animal species, including the American crocodile, Key deer (protected by the National Key Deer Refuge), and the Key Largo woodrat.
-The Keys is part of the northernmost range of the American crocodile, which is found throughout the Neotropics.
-The Key Largo Woodrat is found only in the northern part of its namesake island, and is a focus of management activities in Crocodile Lake National Wildlife Refuge.
+The Keys are part of the northernmost range of the American crocodile, which is found throughout the Neotropics.
+The Key Largo Woodrat is found only in the northern part of its namesake island and is a focus of management activities in Crocodile Lake National Wildlife Refuge.
 About 70 miles (110 km) west of Key West is Dry Tortugas National Park.

 The waters surrounding the Keys are part of a protected area known as the Florida Keys National Marine Sanctuary.